Stono/morm/README.md

 ## TODO
  - Need to improve how I return the identity from an insert statement in SQL.. it all feels a bit hacky right now and I should be using @@IDENTITY instead - just makes it harder to test as sql lite doesnt support that
- - Implement a model.save({bulk: true}) which will do a bulk insert rather than a row by row returning the ID.
-Ultimately the models wouldnt then be controllable in an ORM manner but that is fine for some situations.

 ## Getting Started
 ```javascript